-By supporting bench research, proof-of-concept development and the clinical assessment of new diagnostics, therapeutics and technologies, this fund plays a vital role in getting great ideas off the ground and enabling our researchers to attract additional support and momentum for moving their innovations into the clinical and commercial spheres.
+By supporting bench research, proof-of-concept development and the clinical assessment of new diagnostics, therapeutics and technologies, this fund plays a vital role in getting great ideas off the ground and enabling researchers to attract additional support and momentum for moving their innovations into the clinical and commercial spheres.

-I) Strategic Grants
+I) Seed Grants